jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 {"key":"<credential-key>","revision":<revision>}
 ```

 A successful local response means the confirmation is durably stored.
-The Agent keeps reporting it in later heartbeats until Core accepts it, so a temporary Core outage does not block local confirmation.
+The Agent reports it through the confirmation API and retries it during later reconciliation, so a temporary Core outage does not block local confirmation.

 ## Common Agent commands